• The SECA Board is a representative body of 17 members.

 Lisa Maddox-Vinson has more than 20 years of experience working with children.
 For 15 years she was the Children's Library Director for the LaVergne Public Library, which is ranked 5th in the nation for its children's programs.
 She currently teaches Early Childhood Education at Austin Peay State University.
 In addition, she is a children's storyteller and entertainer, and conducts in-service training for teachers and librarians who work with children and literacy.

-Assistant Professor, James Madison University
+Associate Professor, James Madison University

 Susan was a head teacher in a private preschool and kindergarten in Ann Arbor, Michigan, head teacher at the University of Michigan International House Preschool, and kindergarten and second grade teacher in Harrisonburg City Public Schools, among other early childhood positions.
 She is now an Associate Professor in Early Elementary and Reading Education at James Madison University, Harrisonburg, VA and a Faculty Liaison for the Augusta County Public School Partnership.
 Susan received her PhD from James Madison University.

 Jeff Leffler is a visiting assistant professor in Child and Family Studies and the executive director of the Center for Child Development at the University of Southern Mississippi.
 He is a past president of the Mississippi Early Childhood Association, currently serving as interim executive director.
 Jeff has served in a variety of roles throughout his career including as a preschool teacher, children's pastor, early learning program director, private school principal and coordinator of statewide professional development initiatives.
 He is married to Karen, has three children (Luci, Charlie, and Julia) and resides in Hattiesburg, Mississippi.